Literacy

 Reading Ages

-Upon entry to Minsthorpe Community College, students are assessed using the “STAR Reader Programme” to provide a ‘Reading Age’.
+Upon entry to Minsthorpe Community College, students are assessed using the “Sparx Reader” to provide a ‘Reading Age’.
 Reading ages are measured in years and months therefore a student with a reading age of 9.04 is reading at the level expected of a child aged 9 years and 4 months.
 Reading age data is used to established which students are reading at an age above, below or on par with their chronological age.
 This allows us to tailor our support accordingly.

 If you have any questions about your child’s reading age, please contact their English teacher via enquiries@minsthorpe.cc